Sorry, you need to enable JavaScript to visit this website.

 Due to the current conflict in Ukraine, our policies exclude coverage for any trips to Russia, Ukraine or Belarus.
 Check out the latest travel alerts here before buying a policy.

 It’s all too easy to forget that there is a wide variety of musical instruments outside mainstream instruments like the guitar, piano or the drums!
 The more traditional instruments have taken a backseat and it’s hard to even imagine where these instruments would fit in the modern electronic world.
-These traditional instruments have great history behind them and offer an insight into the unique cultures of their countries of origin.
+These traditional instruments have a great history behind them and offer an insight into the unique cultures of their countries of origin.

 Shamisen, Japan

 The Shamisen is a three-stringed instrument that is played with a plectrum.
 It was derived from the Chinese sanxian and evolved over time to share many tonal and construction similarities with the banjo.
-The construction is based off a drum-like rounded rectangular body that is covered with skin.
+The construction is based on a drum-like rounded rectangular body that is covered with skin.
 It is often seen accompanying street buskers and is common with popular folk music.

 Danso, Korea